samsonpaul/jack.ly/README.md

     path: The relative path to access the section through the web server.

-## Entry
+## Item

-Sections are flexible, and simply have something called an "entry".
+Sections are flexible, and simply have something called an "item".

 Entries for a section can be created by placing a markdown file in the section it belongs to.
-Each entry should be named according to it's title.
+Each item should be named according to it's title.

-*Note: Entry files with dashes will automatically be replaced with spaces as the entry name.*
+*Note: Item files with dashes will automatically be replaced with spaces as the item name.*

 By default, all entries will be rendered in alphabetical order.

 Attributes:

-    name: A human readable name of the entry.
+    name: A human readable name of the item.
-    filename: The filename of the entry file.
+    filename: The filename of the item file.
-    path: The relative path to access the entry through the web server.
+    path: The relative path to access the item through the web server.

 ## Retrieving and Displaying